 Although Chapin Hall convenes the Collaborative, its nonprofit and public agency partners jointly set priorities for and lead our evolving work.
 This ensures that our efforts work to meet the needs of practitioners.
 These partners contribute on-the-ground perspective for needs of the service ecosystem and vision for how data can inform their work.
-In turn, Chapin Hall provides the legal and technical expertise to ensure appropriate access, storage, use, and reporting of data on youth; and its research team works to create new analysis and reports that meet that vision.
-In 2018, our work guided efforts to improve programs that serve more than 78,000 youth in Chicago.
+In turn, Chapin Hall provides the legal and technical expertise to ensure appropriate access, storage, use, and reporting of data on youth, while our research team works to create new analysis and reports that meet that vision.
+The work of the Collaborative guides efforts to improve programs that serve more than 150,000 youth in Chicago.

 The Collaborative nonprofit and public agency partners include: